PassiveLemon/lemonake/docs/somewm.md

 }
 ```

-For custom libraries and/or shared objects, you can add those to extraSearchPaths in the same way:
+For custom libraries and/or shared objects, you can add those to extraSearchPaths:
 ```nix
 # home.nix
 {